-There are three primary health care facilities in the Municipality: one in Matjiesfontein and two in Laingsburg.
+There are four primary health care facilities in the Municipality: one in Matjiesfontein, one mobile clinic, and two in Laingsburg.
 Laingsburg has a district hospital as well as a clinic.

 There is one doctor in the district hospital, three professional nurses in the primary health care medical facilities and six professional nurses in the district hospital.
 There are no primary health care doctors.
 This excludes private medical facilities sector personnel.